1. Blog

 The test looks for genetic markers of CIV, and if it is positive, your dog likely has the flu.
 However, after four days of the illness, the PCR results become less accurate, meaning there can be false negative results.
 In other words, the test would be negative even though your dog has the virus.

 If this is the case, your veterinarian is more likely to use blood tests to look for CIV antibodies.
-Antibodies are produced by your dog’s body in response to the presence of the virus.
+Your dog’s body produces antibodies in response to the presence of the virus.
 The antibody levels are compared two to three weeks apart.
 If they rise significantly during that time, it means your dog has CIV.

 In addition to confirming a CIV infection, your veterinarian may also run other tests, like X-rays and other blood work, to determine the severity of the infection.